Edit or remove a dashboard tile

 By default, selecting a tile usually takes you to the report where the tile was created or to Q&A (if the tile was created in Q&A).
 To link to a webpage, another dashboard or report (in the same workspace), an SSRS report, or other online content - add a custom link.

-Under the Functionality heading, select Set custom link.
+Under the Functionality heading on the "Tile details" window, select Set custom link.

 Select Link to a dashboard or report in the current workspace and then select from the dropdown.
 In this example I've selected the Human Resources sample dashboard.
 If you don't have this sample already in your workspace, you can add it and come back to this step, or you can select a different dashboard.